Jared Cotter

-Jared Lincoln Cotter (born June 17, 1981) is an American pop/R&B singer, songwriter and model.
-He has hosted a number of TV shows, and he co-wrote the number 1 song "Down" by Jay Sean.
+Jared Lincoln Cotter (born June 17, 1981) is an American R&B singer, songwriter, and model.
+He was a contestant on the sixth season of American Idol, and co-wrote Jay Sean's 2009 single "Down", which peaked at number one on the Billboard Hot 100.

+Cotter has written songs for Carl Thomas, Joe, and Jay Sean.

 Biography

 Born and raised on Long Island, Cotter grew up in a family of musicians.
 Cotter's great grandfather, James Reese Europe, was the first African American jazz player to perform at Carnegie Hall.
 Cotter's father, Robert Cotter, played in the late 1970s with Nile Rodgers and the late Bernard Edwards of the Big Apple Band, later known as Chic.
-Cotter listed as his influence artists such as Stevie Wonder, Marvin Gaye and Brian McKnight.

 Cotter's recording career began when he was 15.
 He performed and released music as JL Cotter, and co-wrote songs such as "Make U Cry", "My Girl", "She Likes It" and the Notorious B.I.G inspired "Somebody's Gotta Go".

-He has worked with Joshua Thompson, Rob Fusari and Jeremy Skaller, and has also collaborated with other songwriters including Andre Deyo, Teron Beal and worked with producer and songwriter, Quincy Patrick.
+In 2004, he graduated from Five Towns College.

+In 2005, he independently released "The Album Before the Album".
+The album was re-released after he appeared on Idol.
+He released a single "Good Morning" in October 2008.